aychaall/Book-shop-web-app/README.md

 Shopping Cart:

 Users can add books to their shopping cart.
-Cart displays a summary of selected books with their prices and quantities.
+The cart displays a summary of selected books with their prices and quantities.
 Checkout system (optional to integrate with a payment gateway).
 Order Management: